MEINNASTIE/arch_STMPC/README.md

-### this file serves as a small guidance into setting up nginx reverse proxy with authelia for a simple react authentication web application
+### file serving a gunicorn via nginx for authentication
-#### by meinna

-// enable authelia on system and check // same for nginx sudo systemctl enable authelia sudo systemctl start authelia sudo systemctl status authelia

 // path to nginx configuration file /etc/nginx/nginx.conf

-// path to configuration.yml
-/etc/authelia/configuration.yml
-/etc/authelia/users_database.yml

-// path to system authelia.service
-/etc/systemd/system/authelia.service

 pay attention to have it also configured for the yocto environment // when it comes to nginx and authelia especially